How ACH File Exports Work

 - Vendor bank accounts must be based in the United States and cannot be an online payment platform, such as PayPal.

 - You can edit or update the banking information at any time.

 To format your ACH File Export correctly, you will need to select the asset account you will use to pay your bills and enter the detailed information provided by your bank for your NACHA file.

 This information will be securely stored and will only be visible to users with role permissions of Administrator, Manager, Accounting Manager, or Accounts Payable Manager.
 Only an Administrator, Manager, or Accounting Manager will have access to edit this information.

 To configure your account for ACH, go to the Accounts Payable section.
 Select the gear icon on the top right, and then choose ACH Configuration to see a list of the asset accounts you have linked to Accounts Payable.

 Select the asset account you wish to set up for ACH Payments by going to the dropdown menu under the Actions column.
-Select “Edit ACH File Configuration.”
+Select “Add ACH File Configuration.”

 This will prompt you to insert the NACHA file requirements that were provided by your bank.
 If you do not have the required information from your bank, verify that your bank allows for ACH payments and accepts a NACHA file format.
 If this is included in your banking services, you should find detailed instructions in your bank account under the payment or ACH services area of your bank account, or you can request them from your banker.